 - Computer Animation: The State of Art

 If you are looking for a top-rate computer science degree that challenges you beyond the classroom, you should look at Dartmouth’s undergraduate computer science program.
 It will not only prepare you with the theory of the discipline, but it will also prepare you to be an innovator and creator.
 It is also a great option if you are considering graduate school in the future.

 Purdue University is a public university in West Lafayette, Indiana.
 The school’s undergraduate Computer Science program is one of the nation’s top programs.
 The Department of Computer Science offers a foundational and flexible curriculum for its undergraduate CS students.

 Purdue offers several computer science degrees including a Bachelor of Science (BS), a minor in computer science, or a 5-year combined BS/MS degree.
-The computer science degree covers disciplines like computational science and engineering, computer graphics and visualization, database and information systems, foundations of computer science, machine intelligence, programming languages, security, software engineering, and systems programing.
+The computer science degree covers a wide range of disciplines within the field.
+Here’s a look at just a few:

 Many students go on to careers in computer science while others merge the interest in computer science with other disciplines.
 With so many choices in its curriculum, Purdue is a fantastic place to get a well-rounded education computer science.

 University of Texas

 One of the largest universities in the nation, the University of Texas at Austin is a public research university that was established in 1883.
 Its Department of Computer Science is one of the top undergraduate programs in the United States.
 The CS department is lead by a world-class research faculty.
 The CS department has many initiatives like Game Development, Turing Scholars, Longhorn Startup, Women in Computer Science, Undergraduate Research, and Internships and Jobs.